qmk/qmk_firmware/docs/feature_unicode.md

 ## UCIS_ENABLE

-Supports Unicode up to 0xFFFFFFFF.
-As with `UNICODE_MAP`, you may want to main a mapping table in your keymap file.
-However, there is no keycodes for this feature, you will have to add a keycode or function to call `qk_ucis_start()`.
-Once you've run that, you can just type the text for your unicode, and then hit space or enter to complete it, or ESC to cancel it.
-And if it matches an entry in your table, it will automatically "backspace" the trigger word (from your table) and then will input the unicode sequence.
+Supports Unicode up to `0x10FFFF` (all possible code points).
+As with `UNICODEMAP`, you may want to maintain a mapping table in your keymap file.
+However, there are no built-in keycodes for this feature — you will have to add a keycode or function that calls `qk_ucis_start()`.
+Once it's been called, you can type the mnemonic for your character, then hit Space or Enter to complete it, or Esc to cancel.
+If it matches an entry in your table, it will automatically erase the typed mnemonic and then input the Unicode sequence.

 For instance, you would need to have a table like this in your keymap: